-Pupy is an opensource, cross-platform (Windows, Linux, OSX, Android) remote administration and https://github.com/n1nj4sec/pupy https://www.trendmicro.com/vinfo/us/threat-encyclopedia/malware/elf_imeij.a
+Pupy is an opensource, cross-platform (Windows, Linux, OSX, Android) remote administration and post-exploitation tool mainly written in python.

 ELF_IMEIJ

 Linux Arm malware spread via RFIs in cgi-bin scripts.
 This backdoor executes commands from a remote malicious user, effectively compromising the affected system.
 It connects to a website to send and receive information.